Co-Cathedral of Saint Nicholas, Prešov: Altars and decorations

 Of the many Gothic sculptures from the early 16th century, the Archangel Gabriel, crucifixion and small sculpture of Christ sufferer by Master Paul have been preserved.
 The original sculpture of Calvary on beam of triumphal arch allegedly damaged fire in the 17th century.
 The monumental sculpture of the crucified has extremely high artistic quality and its dramatic expressive comprehension is the evidence of the fact that it was created under the influence of German art in the first half of the 14th century.
-From the Gothic wing altars on both sides 14 painted panels were preserved, originally belonged to the altar of St. Nicholas and the Virgin Mary.
+From the Gothic wing altars on both sides 14 painted panels were preserved, originally belonged to the altar of Saint Nicholas and the Virgin Mary.
 They are traditionally attributed to craftsman Peter and Albert Molers from Presov; they worked on them in 1497-1506.
-Older written sources mention also the panel painting of St. Anny Samotretia who got to Nemzeti Museum in Budapest.
+Older written sources mention also the panel painting of Saint Anny Samotretia who got to Nemzeti Museum in Budapest.
 A Gothic temple facilities also include mural paintings on the north wall of the middle presbytery from the late 15th and the early 16th century, which displays a knight on horseback and female figures.